mattpavelle/heteroglyphs/README.md

 # heteroglyphs
 A list and some code for non-confusable non-homoglyphs for use when humans need to enter unique codes.

-Homoglyphs or Confusables are characters that look similar though the similarity may depend on the typeface.
+Homoglyphs, also known as homographs or confusables, are characters that look similar though the similarity may depend on the typeface.

 Some examples: